What is hypertension? It’s when your blood pressure—the force of the blood pushing against your artery walls—becomes too high.

 Men are more likely to develop high blood pressure before age 55, while women tend to experience it after menopause.
 You also have a higher chance of developing hypertension as you get older, since your blood vessel walls become stiffer with age.

 Other possible causes of hypertension include medical conditions like chronic kidney disease and even certain medications (e.g., some corticosteroids).
+Other risk factors include genetics and stress.
 Most often, however, no single cause of hypertension is found.
 Hypertension with no definite cause is called essential hypertension.

 What are the symptoms of hypertension?

-High blood pressure is often called a "silent killer," and with good reason.
-Even people with dangerously high blood pressure often don't know there's anything wrong.
+High blood pressure is often called a "silent killer," and with good reason: Many who have it are often asymptomatic.
+That means people with dangerously high blood pressure often don't know there's anything wrong.
 Life-threatening hypertension (higher than 180/120 mmHg) may cause shortness of breath, nosebleeds, and headaches in some adults.

 Most people discover they have hypertension during a doctor visit.
 That’s why routine blood pressure screenings are so vital for older adults.